St. John's College of Liberal Arts and SciencesQueens Campus

 Yes.
-Selected classes will be offered in the two summer sessions at St. John's?
+Selected classes will be offered during the summer term.

 How can I contact an alumnus or a current student?

 We will gladly get you in contact with one of our current and/or former students.
-Contact the Coordinator for further information.
+Contact the department for more information.

 Where can I live?

 St. John's has brand new residence halls for graduate students that include a modern dining hall, a fitness center, a self-contained computer center, and rooms that are fully wired for personal computers and laptops.
-The University's Housing Office can also help you find a reasonably-priced apartment off-campus.
+Residence Life can also help you find a reasonably-priced apartment off-campus.